johann-solo/oliveandmango.github.io/site/content/blog/2017-12-21-bourbon-marmalade-ginger-ham.md

 <br>
 <br>

 My ham was just over 7 lbs and I cooked mine at 325 &deg; F. On average at 325 you should allow for approx 15 minutes per Lb/pound, but the best measurement of time is a meat thermometer.
-After the first 1&frac12; of baking you can test the temperature of the ham and gauge how much more time is needed.
+After the first 1&frac12; hours of baking you can test the temperature of the ham and gauge how much more time is needed.
 You want the internal temperature to reach approx 120-140 &deg; F.  When in doubt check the packaging that the ham comes in for exact cooking instructions and temperature it needs to reach but I wanted to share some guidelines in case your ham doesn’t come with any or like me you throw the packaging away or cut it on the directions and can’t read them anymore.
 <br>
 <br>
 ![Bourbon Marmalade And Ginger Ham](/images/uploads/2017_12_21_bourbon_marmalade_ginger_ham_6.jpg)